Towards practical secure delegated quantum computing with semi-classical light: Conclusion and future work

 \section{Conclusion and future work}

 In this paper, we presented a protocol that greatly reduces the technological requirements for performing blind and secure delegated quantum computations.
 Not only does the client no longer require a single qubit source or measurement device, but the server does not need to perform complex operations such as measuring the photon number without disturbing the photons' polarisation, or performing photon-photon entangling gates.
 All that the server requires is interacting quantum emitters which can generate spin-photon entanglement.
 Our protocol is information-theoretically secure, as proven in the composable security framework of Abstract Cryptography.
+We have also demonstrated that there are no fundamental limitations to the implementation of our protocol by analysing the emission probability of a two-level quantum emitter and comparing it to the thresholds required for correctness and security amplifications.
+We find that existing experimental results approach these values, indicating that our protocol could feasibly be implemented in the future.

 However, the security analysis relies on very pessimistic assumptions.
 In particular, we assume that all information about an angle is leaked so long as a laser pulse contains more than one photon.
 This requires the server to isolate the photons contained in a pulse and manipulate them individually, which is challenging in itself, but it also overestimates the amount of information that the server can gain from these states.
 Relaxing this assumption or redefining security in a less drastic way (in terms of distinguishing advantage, or including a more comprehensive study of leakage) would yield an improved security bound.
 Another path would be to randomise the states even more.